MAD-Club/MADClubAPI/README.md

 Setting up the Vapor framework is fairly easy, however there are a few requirements into setting this up.

+## First, Why Swift and Vapor?
+I primarily chose this, because we will be learning `Swift` in our 2nd year, so it makes it easy to pick up the syntax, and we'd only have to learn about the framework.
+In addition, it's one of the best modern languages out there.
+Its fast, easy, and readable code makes it easy for newcomers to join in and participate.

+Another thing is that this will be a good real-life example of how stacks work in a real-life scenario.
+Most small business will prefer a monolithic approach (which is what ours is) as to a microservice (where the API is separated, alongside with the web, android and iOS).

 ## Current Swift Version
 - Swift 4.0